prinsharma1999/youtube-playlist-downloader/README.md

 # youtube-playlist-downloader
 this is simple youtube playlist downloader made with help of youtube-dl

+Before running the file

+Install youtube-dl

+sudo apt-get install python3-pip pip install youtube-dl

-Run the main file
+Run the file
 ./ypd.sh

-just add some features if you can
+ADD SOME FEATURE IF YOU LOVE YOUTUBE